On the first Saturday of April each year, dozens of volunteers turn out to help clean streams across the city.

 Clean-up days are a good time for

-If you would like more information on the stream cleanup events, contact Tiffany Wright, the City’s Watershed Manager at 301-809-3043.
+If you would like more information, email Tiffany Wright, the City’s Watershed Manager or call her at 301-809-3043.

 Clean-up Day Details

 Now that you have decided to join us for the stream clean-up, thank you!
 You may be wondering how the day will go and what you will need to bring, wear, and do.
 It is a very easy process.
 This page has all the information you will need to know, but feel free to call 301-809-3043 or email Watershed Manager Tiffany Wright, if you have any questions.

 What to wear:

 Because you may be working in the woods, on rugged terrain and near/in streams, we recommend boots or sturdy shoes that can get wet.
 Because of the vegetation along the stream channels, long sleeves and long pants are recommended as well.